 Architecture Board Exam - Site Planning Practice

-What is the purpose of environmental impact assessments (EIAs)?
+What is the purpose of a landscape buffer?

 Next Question